shom-fr/woom/docs/start.rst

     * a block that declares the environment
     * a line to change the directory
     * a block of commands that do the main job
+    * A block to check that expected artifacts were created
     * a :command:`exit` command that outputs any trapped signal or 0.

     .. seealso:: :ref:`templates`